dmbarbour/awelon/doc/UID.md

 (Extracted from section on Unique Types in AboutABC)

+**Attempt 1:**

 * a conceptually unique UID

 By 'conceptually unique' I mean that the type system and developers can treat it as unique with respect to most reasoning purposes.
 A conceptually unique UID might only be cryptographically unique when serialized, i.e. using some construction like `"uniqueTextGoesHere\n~[{asUID}]$`.
 Valid operations on a UID include copy, drop, quotation, and equality comparison.

+**Attempt 2:**

+* a conceptually and cryptographically unique identifier (UID)

+A UID is essentially a large, securely random string such that the global probability of collision is negligible - e.g. encoding 192 bits.
+However, the value comes wrapped in an opaque UID type, such that the type system may be aware of its unforgeable, unique status.

 Why not UIDs?